amritlamsal123/developer_associate/more_info.md

 #### Retrieve Instance User Data
   * To retrieve user data from within a running instance, use the following URI: http://169.254.169.254/latest/user-data
+#### You have software on EC2 instance that needs to access both the private and public IP addresses of that instance.
+The best way for the software to get that information is
+  * Look it up in instance metadata.
+#### Note: "Resource" section in CloudFormation template is mandatory
+#### What is the function of a conditional write?
+  * A change to a DynamoDB attribute will only be written if that attribute's value has not changed since it was read.